Froguin99/LTN-Detection/README.md

 4. Identify neighbourhood through traffic
 5. Output results as webmaps

-Examples of each of these components can be found in the "Examples" folder.
+Examples of each of these components can be found in the `\Examples` folder.

 The aim of this processing is to provide a data-driven indication of how plausiablie a given neighbourhood is to be a Low Traffic Neighbourhood.
 Each neighbourhood is given scores based on modal filtering, neighbourhood permiamblity and through traffic which are combined to provide an overall score.
 Processing is designed to work at the Local Authority District level, and works best on cities and highly urbanised areas.
 However it can be applied to much smaller (or larger, depending on how powerful your computer is!) areas.